-Every employee is obligated to strictly adhere to this Code of Conduct at all times and under all circumstances.
-Any employee who is aware of violations or potential violations has a duty to immediately advise their people leader, the Ethics & Compliance Department, an officer of the Company, or the Chairman of the Board of Directors.
-If an investigation determines that an employee had knowledge of a policy violation, misconduct, or issue of noncompliance and did not report the issue, that employee may be subject to disciplinary action up to and including termination.
-If an employee has any uncertainty regarding legal or ethical issues involving Company affairs, the employee should seek advice or clarification from the Ethics &

-Compliance Department, the Legal Department, the Human Resource Department, or the Chairman and CEO at the headquarters of Centene Corporation in St. Louis, Missouri (telephone number: 314-725-4477).
-The failure to seek advice or report Code of Conduct violations could be detrimental. to the individual and to the Company.
-Each employee should be aware that legal implications arising from any act, written record, correspondence, or other document created or maintained by an employee may be subject to future scrutiny by government officials or third parties.
+Every employee is obligated to strictly adhere to this Code at all times and under all circumstances.
+Any employee who is aware of violations or potential violations has a duty to immediately advise the Enterprise Ethics and Compliance Department, the Legal Department or an officer of the Company.
+If an investigation determines that an employee had knowledge of a policy violation, misconduct or issue of noncompliance and did not report the issue, that employee may be subject to disciplinary action up to and including termination.
+If an employee has any uncertainty regarding legal or ethical issues involving Company affairs, the employee should seek advice or clarification from the Enterprise Ethics and Compliance Department, the Legal Department or an officer of the Company.
+Remember, our members are counting on us to uphold the highest standards of integrity.
+The failure to seek advice or report Code violations could be detrimental to the individual and to the Company.
+Each employee should be aware that legal implications arising from any act, written record, correspondence or other document created or maintained by an employee may be subject to future scrutiny by government officials or third parties.

-It is the right of every employee to report to, make an inquiry of, or ask the advice of their people leader or an officer of the Company, up to and including the Chairman of the Board of Directors, regarding any possible violation of this Code of Conduct, without risk to the employee's job status or position.
-To secure this right, each person to whom a report is made, or from whom advice is sought, shall use every reasonable means available to keep the identity of any employee who requests such protection confidential.
-Confidentiality may be waived if the matter is turned over to law enforcement, is part of a legal proceeding, or is prohibited by local law.
+It is the right of every employee to report to, make an inquiry of, or ask the advice of the Enterprise Ethics and Compliance Department, the Legal Department or an officer of the Company regarding any possible violation of this Code, without risk to the employee's job status or position.
+To secure the right, each person to whom a report is made, or from whom advice is sought, shall use every reasonable means available to keep the identity of any employee who requests such protection confidential.
+Confidentiality may be waived if the matter is turned over to law enforcement, is part of a legal proceeding or is prohibited by local law.
+Rest assured, if confidentiality must be waived, the reporting individual will be notified.